-Turn on the Amiga and wait for the Workbench to appear.
+THE ANIGA INFOCOM STORY DISK IS NOT AUTOBOOT AND REQUIRES WORKBENCH TO RUN Tum on the Amiga, insert Workbench disk at Workbench prompt and wait for thw Workbench to appear.
 Insert the story disk and open the disk window, then double-click on the story icon.
-The story can also be started from within the Command Line

-Interpreter (CLI).
+The story can also be started from within the Command Line Interpreter (CLJ).
 If the default drive and directory are not the same as the stories, they must be changed with the "CD" command (for example, CD df1:) Then type in the story name.